RILAB/rilab.github.io/markdown/research.md

 ### Genetics of Maize Breeding

+Maize is an enormously important crop, and understanding the genetic diversity of maize and how that diversity has been shaped by modern breeding will be important for continued efforts to improve maize.
+In addition to characterizing the functional diversity in maize, we seek to understand how population genetic processes like drift and selection have impacted the maize genome.

 * **Mezmouk S**, **Ross-Ibarra J**.
 [The pattern and distribution of deleterious mutations in maize](http://arxiv.org/abs/1308.0380).

 * Gerke JP, Edwards JW, Guill KE, **Ross-Ibarra J**, McMullen MD.
 [The genomic impacts of drift and selection for hybrid performance in maize](http://arxiv.org/abs/1307.7313)